thegameofcode/iris/docs/api.md

 ```

-#### iris.Event.listen(target, eventName, listener)
+#### iris.Event.listen(target, eventName, listener[, weakReference])
 *Since*: `v0.6.0`

 The current object listen to a particular event (`eventName`) on the `target` object.
-The advantage of using this form, instead of [iris.Event.on(eventName, listener)](#iriseventoneventname-listener), is that `listen` adds the event listener in a safe way to prevent memory leaks and you can remove or pause or resume all listeners at once later on.
+The advantage of using this form, instead of [iris.Event.on(eventName, listener)](#iriseventoneventname-listener), is that `listen` helps you to remove or pause/resume all listeners at once later on.

-When the `target` is destroyed the listener is removed automatically and when the current object is destroyed, all registered listeners are removed on the targets.
+`weakReference` by default is false, it's mean the listener is added to the publisher and may cause memory leaks when the publisher is destroyed.
+If `weakReference` is true, it adds the event listener in a safe way to prevent memory leaks, because it subscribes to the publisher destroy event and remove the publisher reference from subscriber when the publisher is destroyed.
+Be careful, this behaviour avoid memory leaks, but the performance is decreased when objects are destroyed.

 You can use [iris.Event.removeListeners()](#iriseventremovelisteners), [iris.Event.pauseListeners()](#iriseventpauselisteners) or [iris.Event.resumeListeners()](#iriseventresumelisteners) to manage them.